 Changes to the way you pay or reclaim VAT if the UK leaves EU-wide VAT IT systems.

-In the event that the UK leaves the EU without a deal, from 11pm GMT on 29 March 2019, many UK businesses will need to apply the same processes to EU trade that apply when trading with the rest of the world.
+UK businesses will need to apply the same processes to EU trade that apply when trading with the rest of the world.

-- claim VAT refunds from EU countries
+- claim VAT refunds from EU member states

-- report sales of digital services to consumers in the EU using the UK VAT Mini One Stop Shop
+- report sales of digital services to consumers in the EU using the UK VAT Mini One Stop Shop (MOSS)

 - are under the VAT digital services threshold and make sales of digital services to consumers in the EU